nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

   Use case ends.

-The Use case can be elaborated by the SD as below in addition to the SD mentioned in the [Design](#design):
+The Use case for clearing completed tasks can be elaborated by the SD as below in addition to the SD mentioned in the [Design](#design):

 <img src="images/SDClearTask.png" width="700"><br>
 <img src="images/SDClearTaskDetailed.png" width="700"><br>